 - Board Prep Review and Graduation week, 7th semester

 Students carpooling with at least 4 students per vehicle may be reimbursed for fuel charges.
-St. George students may make arrangements to stay with Salt Lake City classmates, or stay elsewhere at one's own expense.
+St. George students may make arrangements to stay with classmates or stay elsewhere at one's own expense while attending events in Salt Lake City.

-At the University of Utah Physician Assistant Division, we take pride in our consistent dedication to fulfill our mission.
-Expanding PA education to southern Utah will allow us to better provide primary care services to rural and underserved communities.
-The abilities granted by modern technology and educator commitment to fulfill this endeavor will reinvigorate our tried-and-true methods, and celebrate the spirit of the Physician Assistant profession.
+At the University of Utah Physician Assistant Program, we take pride in our consistent dedication to fulfill our mission.
+Expanding PA education to southern Utah and its surrounding regions allows us to better provide primary care services to rural and underserved communities.